Welcome to the home page of the TRB Committee on Traffic Flow Theory and Characteristics.

 volunteer TRB committee is concerned with the development, validation, and dissemination

 of theoretical, experimental, and applied research on traffic flow theory

 and traffic flow characteristics and the determination of the relationship

 of traffic flow theory and traffic flow characteristics to the planning,

 design and operation of transportation systems.

-The TFTC (ACP50) committee will meet in person on Monday, January 9, 2023 from 1:30 PM to 3:15 PM (EST) at the TRB Annual Meeting in Washington, DC.
+2023 Annual Meeting: The TFTC (ACP50) committee met in person on Monday, January 9, 2023 from 1:30 PM to 3:15 PM (EST) at the TRB Annual Meeting in Washington, DC.
 Click here to view the meeting agenda and here to view chair letter and more information regarding the annual meeting.

 Traffic Flow Theory Webinars:

 Since 2010, we have hosted more than 70 free Traffic Flow Theory and Characteristics Webinars in partnership with the TrafficLab at Georgia Tech.
 In order to keep the committee members updated with the latest findings of TFTC community during the COVID-19 global pandemic, we have reinitiated the Traffic Flow Theory Webinar series.
 To get the latest announcements please subscribe to the TFT Webinars Google Group.
 Video recordings of the past meetings can be accessed at TFT YouTube Channel.
 If you have a topic to suggest or you would like to present a webinar, please contact us at firstname.lastname@example.org.

 - July 9, 2020, Dr. Vikash Gayah: "Application of deep reinforcement learning for perimeter metering control in urban networks with MFDs" Video Recording